tahaxtrex/tahaxtrex/README.md

 ---

 🎓 I'm a Computer Science student at Constructor University, currently expanding my skills in full-stack development, backend architecture, and real-world AI applications.
-I’m passionate about solving problems with code — whether it's building a platform for my Muslim Student Association (MSA), automating tasks with Python, or exploring concurrency with Kotlin.
+I’m passionate about solving problems with code.

-I believe in **learning by building**, and I use every opportunity — projects, courses, or TA experience — to sharpen both my technical and collaborative skills.
+I believe in **learning by building**, and I use every opportunity — projects, courses, or Internship experience — to sharpen both my technical and collaborative skills.

 ---

-📫 **Reach me at:** taha.hbirri@yourdomain.com
+📫 **Reach me at:** hbirritaha@gmail.com
 🌍 **Based in:** Bremen, Germany
 🔗 **Connect with me:**